 - Providing opportunities to create habitat for native species and enhance recreational access and amenities along the Truckee River

-Assembly Bill 375 (AB-375) was introduced during the 79th (2017) Session of the Nevada Legislature by Assembly members Michael C. Sprinkle, Teresa Benitez-Thompson, Amber Joiner and Skip Daly.
-The proposed legislation would allow “the imposition of certain taxes in a county to fund flood management projects of a flood management authority based on the recommendations of a flood control project needs committee and voter approval.”
+In 2017, Assembly Bill 375 (AB-375) was introduced during the 79th (2017) Session of the Nevada Legislature.
+The proposed legislation conceivably allowed “the imposition of certain taxes in a county to fund flood management projects of a flood management authority based on the recommendations of a flood control project needs committee and voter approval.”
+The ensuing WC-1 ballot initiative of 2018 failed.
+Since then, there have been no recent legislative efforts.

 Investment in Ecosystem Restoration